 4. I will not honor requests to alter any review in any way to make it more positive or to change my rating.
 If I unintentionally add a spoiler, however, you may request that I make the reference more vague so it doesn't ruin the story for potential readers.
 I always try to keep all reviews spoiler-free.
-The only other time I will alter a review is to fix any mistakes I may have missed during the editing process and to update links you'd like me to add (such as links to your author site, Twitter, etc.).
+The only other times I will alter a review are to fix any mistakes I may have missed during the editing process and to update links you'd like me to add (such as links to your author site, Twitter, etc.).

 I own all rights to my work.

 Anyone may share links to my reviews using the sharing features on my

 site.
 You may share links to my review on your pages (or you can ask me

 to), but the